-In the same vein, Haider (2009) believes that when we live in a democratic society, we should be able to freely use the Internet and virtual space for our own purposes, such as upgrading our own cultures in case we benefit from technology in a safe manner.
-However, he warns that Internet and virtual space are intermingled with some threats which cannot be easily missed (Haider, 2009).
-To support this, while the Internet has provided Iranian house wives with ample opportunities to express their voice in different dimensions including socio-cultural, political and economic issues, many people complain about its negative side effects such as eye ache, headache, making women ignorant of their husband, and other similar problems.
-Good or bad, one of the direct consequences of the new life conditions in general and the COVID-19 pandemic in particular has been more reliance of house wives upon virtual space in general and cellular phones in particular.
-This can be easily observed in our surrounding.
+In the same vein, Haider (2009) believes that when we live in a democratic society, we should be able to freely utilize the Internet, such as upgrading our own cultures in case we benefit from technology in a safe manner.
+However, he warns that the Internet and virtual space are intermingled with some threats which cannot be easily missed (Haider, 2009).
+To support this, while the Internet has provided Iranian housewives with ample opportunities to express their voice in different dimensions including socio-cultural, political, and economic issues, many people complain about its negative side effects such as eye aches, headache, making women ignorant of their husband, and other similar problems.
+Good or bad, one of the direct consequences of the new life conditions in general and the COVID-19 pandemic in particular has been more reliance of housewives upon virtual space in general and cellular phones in particular.
+This can be easily observed in our surroundings.

-Furthermore, it is widely known that one of the opportunities provided by virtual space and Internet for all people, not just house wives, is English learning.
+Furthermore, it is widely known that one of the opportunities provided by virtual space and the Internet for all people, not just house-wives, is English learning.
 In today's global village, English learning is a must for almost any person, regardless of its gender.
-A group of people who can benefit from English learning in various ways are house wives.
-Among other benefits of English learning, merits such as becoming empowered by the most famous international language, helping children at home in doing their homework, becoming aware of different cultures can be enumerated for house wives' English learning.
+A group of people who can benefit from English learning in various ways are housewives.
+Among other benefits of English learning, merits such as becoming empowered by the most famous international language, helping children at home in doing their homework, and becoming aware of different cultures can be enumerated for housewives' English learning.

-Altogether, the above discussions orient the reader to wonder whether merging the various lines of discussions proposed above (i.e., the COVID-19 outbreak; increased problems of house wives in such areas as, anger and emotional regulation; and opportunities provided by virtual space along with the increased use of cellular phones by house wives in the recent years; and the necessity of English learning in the global age) may contribute to solving an existing problem in the society.
+Altogether, the above discussions orient the reader to wonder whether merging the various lines of discussions proposed above (i.e., the COVID-19 outbreak; increased problems of housewives in such areas as domestic violence, anger and emotional regulation; and opportunities provided by virtual space along with the increased use of cellular phones by housewives in the recent years; and the necessity of English learning in the global age) may contribute to solving an existing problem in the society.
 Being oriented by this, the researcher seeks to tackle the issue in a way with the highest problem-solving taste.

-House wives hold a specific position at home, as it is known to everyone.
-However, the presence of some known issues including their financial dependence to the husband, has made them a vulnerable group in the society, whatever is its development status.
-Unfortunately, in the recent years, remarkable changes have been occurred in house wives' responsibilities and functions, and consequently, they have been faced with new problems (Yoosefi Lebni et al., 2021).
-According to Yoosefi Lebni et al. (2021), house wives are exposed to more serious problems than any other family members.
+Housewives hold a specific position at home, as it is known to everyone.
+Unfortunately, in recent years, remarkable changes have been occurred in housewives' responsibilities and functions, and consequently, they have been faced with new problems (Yoosefi Lebni et al., 2021).
+According to Yoosefi Lebni et al. (2021), housewives are exposed to more serious problems than any other family members.

-As reported by the recent researchers, the patient family members care, disinfecting the house, managing family members' relationships, and caring for children's distance education are just preliminary costs of the recent life educations for house wives (Zhang et al., 2020).
+As reported by the recent researchers, the patient's family members care, disinfecting the house, managing family members' relationships, and caring for children's distance education are just preliminary costs of the recent life educations for housewives (Zhang et al., 2020).
 Worse than that are emerged problems which are considered serious threats for their mental and physical health during quarantine.
-Effects of life problems on house wives' emotional regulation, anger control, quality of life are worse news (Mantovani, 2020; Yoosefi Lebni et al., 2021; Zhang et al., 2020).
+Effects of life problems on housewives' emotional regulation, anger control, quality of life, and domestic violence are worse news (Mantovani, 2020; Yoosefi Lebni et al., 2021; Zhang et al., 2020).